Final report for OW16-022

 Project methods are outlined in the objectives and target dates.

 Our call for collaborators for the cover crop cocktail trial received strong interest from small-scale vegetable producers using organic practices.
-Having worked closely with large-scale operations to develop and promote cover crop practices appropriate for Hawaii’s farms and soils in the past, we seized on this as an opportunity to extend the use of cover crop technologies to a broader audience in our state.
-As we implemented our first round of on-farm field trials in 2017, our choice to collaborate with small farms coupled with our participatory research process has uncovered a number of unforeseen challenges as well as a number of insights to tailor our methods to better serve Hawaii’s small farm sector:
+Having worked closely with large-scale operations to develop and promote cover crop practices appropriate for Hawaii's farms and soils in the past, we seized on this as an opportunity to extend the use of cover crop technologies to a broader audience in our state.
+As we implemented our first round of on-farm field trials in 2017, our choice to collaborate with small farms coupled with our participatory research process uncovered a number of unforeseen challenges as well as a number of insights to tailor our methods to better serve Hawaii's small farm sector:

 - None of the cooperating farms in the trial possess grain drills, no-till drills, roller-crimpers, flail mowers, or other equipment commonly used to manage cover crops and frequently cited in cover crop extension literature.
 Two of the farms do not possess or have reliable access to tractors.
 Additionally, the focus of our cooperating farmers on vegetables and tree crops (bananas, breadfruit, tropical fruit) results in a shortage of experience regarding the field practices used to plant and terminate cover crops.
-We adjusted to these challenges by broadening our research process to document farmer feedback on the obstacles or “pain points” they encountered during the 2017 cover crop trial, the results of which we plan to incorporate into our 2018 field day topics and subsequent cover crop manual update.
+We adjusted to these challenges by broadening our research process to document farmer feedback on the obstacles or "pain points" they encountered during the 2017 cover crop trial, the results of which we incorporated into our 2018 field day topics and subsequent cover crop manual update.
 We also reduced the size of the trial plots not only to accommodate the size and cropping system of each farm, but also to reduce the potential for costly negative impacts on subsequent cash crops given the amount of problem solving (and likelihood of mistakes) required to overcome relative inexperience and equipment limitations.